Service Descriptions and Levels

 Many training courses are provided and advertised by central IT Services.
 MSD IT has no resources to run its own training courses, however it may from time to time arrange outside trainers to run courses not otherwise available.
 These will be charged at cost.
 MSD IT is open to suggestions for other courses that could be run in a similar way.

-Each Department is charged for MSD IT services through the Division.
-Top slice + infrastructure charge.
-The running costs for MSD IT are administered through the Divisional Sciences Finance Office and the costs are shared between all participating departments.
-Additional personnel may be bought by Departments and for groups of Departments to supplement support from MSD IT, and/or to cover services not offered by MSD IT.
+Each Department is charged for MSD IT services through the Division according to its size and requirements.
+The running costs for MSD IT are administered through the MSD Divisional Finance Team and the costs are shared between all participating departments.
+Additional personnel may be hired by Departments and for groups of Departments to supplement support from MSD IT, and/or to cover services not offered by MSD IT.